bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 ## It are intellectuals who belong to the

+We love narcissistic leaders because of their childish, unlimiting beliefs and lack of grasp of the concept of death.

+We shouldn't be eating the rich.
+We should be composting them.
+Or get them into farming.
+I heard that Bill Gates is already making forays…[^BILL-GATES-FARMLAND]

 ## You were always a farmer

 [Everybody already _is_ a farmer.
 They just need to get back into it.]